 In 2011, we launched the record breaking Mega Jack, this system would go on to change the way construction is completed in the offshore industry; by allowing lifts at capacities never before seen we truly are the innovators in the industry.
 This same year saw the second AL.SK190 crane constructed and available to the market.

 During 2012 we announced new offices in Brazil and Iraq; we won multiple awards from ESTA and the NDA; we entered joint ventures with both ECR heavylift in Australia, Roll-Lift in Canada and AG&P in the Philippines to offer solutions to the market in these regions.

-In 2013 we announced the opening of our Caspian office; we won the ESTA award for transportation job of the year.
+In 2013, we announced the opening of our Caspian office and we won the ESTA award for transportation job of the year.
 We also announced that our JV with AG&P was working on a project to create an innovative solution for challenges faced in the loading-in and out of project cargo in parts of the world with extreme tidal variations, the solution was named – Hydro Deck.

-Our greatest achievement of 2013 was achieved by the Mega Jack on a project in Korea to lift a topside platform for installation offshore; this was the first time in history that a weight of 43,475t has been lifted.
+Our greatest achievement of 2013 was achieved by the Mega Jack on a project in Korea to lift a topside platform for installation offshore; this was the first time in history that a weight of 43,475t was lifted.

-In October, ALE unveiled the latest addition to their fleet – the Trojan truck.
-Heralded as the first in the next generation of vehicles in the heavylift industry, the Trojan truck signals a major breakthrough in capability, fuel efficiency and reliability.
+In October, ALE unveiled the latest addition to their fleet: the Trojan truck.
+Heralded as the first in the next generation of vehicles in the heavylift industry, the Trojan truck signalled a major breakthrough in capability, fuel efficiency and reliability.